jantonelli111/SSGL/README.md

 There are four main functions in the package, which we will show how to use below.
 These functions and their corresponding purposes are as follows:

+SSGL - The function which calculates the posterior mode of the SSGL model for a chosen lambda0

 SSGLpath - The standard function for using the spike and slab group lasso with a chosen lambda0.
-This estimates the
-           posterior mode for a ladder of lambda0 values that increase up until the chosen lambda0 value
+This estimates the posterior mode for a ladder of lambda0 values that increase up until the chosen lambda0 value.
+We have found that this works slightly better than SSGL for finding the optimal solution, though it takes longer to run.

 SSGLcv - The function used to find the value of lambda0 to use